 And check out our awesome and functional hand luggage backpacks in our shop!

-11. Get a credit card to earn miles!
+11. Get a credit card and earn bonus miles

-A tip among professionals, surprisingly very few travelers follow by now, is to get oneself a credit card to earn miles.
+A tip among professionals, surprisingly very few travellers follow by now, is to sign up to a credit card to earn miles.

 I got my Miles & More credit card from Lufthansa more than two years ago since I travel a lot with airlines part of Star Alliance Airlines.
 Now all my expenses and costs are paid with my credit card.